linuxboot/heads-wiki/Clean-the-ME-firmware.md

 Checking FTPR RSA signature...
 VALID
 ```

-If it's not, dump it again :)
+If it's not, replace the reprogrammer clip and try again :)

 Next, unlock the descriptor and ME regions with ifdtool.
 We consider here that you already build Heads through `make BOARD=x230`:
 `~/heads/build/coreboot-4.8.1/util/ifdtool/ifdtool -u down.rom`